Edric-Ignacio/ESP32-Quadruped-Robot-IK-PCA9685-WiFi-Control/README.md

 All 12 servos are powered by an ESP32 via a PCA9685 servo driver over PWM, with a dedicated power supply.

 ### Firmware
 Written in C++.
-Implements a trot gait with adjustable stride length, step height, speed, and phase offsets between legs, using inverse kinematics and interpolation to produce smooth foot arcs.
+Implements a trot gait with adjustable stride length(5-50mm), step height(1-20mm), speed(2-40ms between steps), pitch+roll(±15°), and phase offsets between legs, using inverse kinematics and interpolation to produce smooth foot arcs.
 Servo calibration and gait parameters are tuned via bench testing.

 ### Build
 Chassis and leg links are 3D-printed (FDM), assembled and iteratively tested to reduce foot slip.
 Servos are mounted with M1.5–M2 screws, and nano gel foot attachments are used to improve grip.